sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 Stores metadata about an LSIF index uploaded by a user.

 **commit**: A 40-char revhash.
 Note that this commit may not be resolvable in the future.

+**expired**: Whether or not this upload data is no longer protected by any data retention policy.

 **id**: Used as a logical foreign key with the (disjoint) codeintel database.